osiell/oerplib/doc/source/tutorials.rst

 --------------

-A great functionality of `OERPLib` is its ability to generate objects that are similar to browsable records found on the `OpenERP` server.
-All this is possible using the :func:`browse <oerplib.OERP.browse>` method::
+A great functionality of `OERPLib` is its ability to generate objects that are similar to browsable records used on the server side.
+All of this is possible using the :func:`browse <oerplib.OERP.browse>` method::

     # fetch one record